CochinoChingon/static/_posts/2021-02-10-no-complaints.md

   og_images: /assets/images/episodes/cover.png
 date: 2021-02-10
 ---

+No Complaints, Or the funny shit females say to try and impress me and how I go about my business

 <iframe src="https://open.spotify.com/embed-podcast/episode/4uu3J2evlnU6odUtxq4nxc" width="100%" height="232" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

 Join me for the amateur hour.
 In this episode I talk about the some of the things that females have said to try and impress me, or perhaps just get my attention.
 However, comma, I am not easily impressed.
 Sure, I'm easily amused, but that's something else entirely.